Contact us Contact us

 Brass

-Brass is a material with many possibilities and applications.
-Its main components are copper and zinc.
-By adding different alloying elements, brass can be given unique properties, and there are many brass grades adapted for various types of processing and end products.
+Brass is a material with many possibilities and areas of application.
+The base components are copper and zinc.
+By adding various alloying elements, brass can be given unique properties, and there are many different brass grades adapted for different types of processing and end products.

-At Nordic Brass Gusum, we manufacture brass in the form of bars, profiles, and ingots.
-These serve as semi-finished products that are further processed by our customers.
-Examples of end products include screws, nuts, plumbing fittings, lock components, electrical parts, and decorative items.
+At Nordic Brass Gusum, we manufacture brass in the form of bars, profiles and ingots.
+These constitute semi‑finished products that are further processed by our customers.
+Examples of end products include screws, nuts, HVAC fittings, lock components, electrical components and decorative items, among others.

-Brass is a recyclable material with an established place in environmentally conscious manufacturing.
-It is profitable to recycle, and nearly 80% of our raw material consists of brass scrap, sourced from both customer returns and recycling companies.
+Brass is a circular material with a natural place in environmentally friendly industrial production.
+Brass is profitable to recycle, and nearly 80 percent of our raw material therefore consists of brass scrap — partly as return material from our customers, and partly from recycling companies.

 Most brass alloys have good corrosion resistance in normal environments.
-In certain cases, however, special alloys must be used.
+In some cases, however, special alloys must be used.

-Brass has a golden-shining surface that can be machined to a high-quality finish.
-However, sometimes a form of surface treatment is desired to protect the surface or achieve a specific appearance.
+Brass has a golden, glossy surface that can be processed to a high‑quality finish.
+Sometimes, however, a surface treatment is desired to protect the surface or to achieve a certain appearance.
 Brass is easy to metallize in various ways.
-Chrome-plated bathroom fittings are one example, and gilded decorative and functional items are also becoming increasingly common.
+Chrome‑plated bathroom fittings are one example.
+Gilded decorative and functional items are also becoming increasingly common.

 Machining

-The vast majority of the brass we supply is machined with cutting tools during further processing into finished products.
-Such brass is usually alloyed with lead, whose chip-breaking and lubricating effect allows high cutting speeds with minimal tool wear.
-The excellent machinability enables high productivity and thus lower production costs compared to, for example, steel.
-Combined with the profitable recycling of chips, many components can be manufactured at a lower cost in brass than in steel.
+The overwhelmingly largest share of the brass we deliver is processed with cutting tools during its further refinement into finished end products.
+Such brass is usually alloyed with lead, whose chip‑breaking and lubricating effect enables high cutting speeds with minimal tool wear.
+The good machinability enables high productivity and therefore a low production cost compared with, for example, steel.
+This, combined with the profitable recycling of chips, means that many components can be manufactured at a lower cost in brass than in steel.

 Forging & Casting

 Brass is easy to shape through forging.
-Very high reduction ratios are possible, allowing even complex products to be formed close to their final shape with a good surface finish and tight dimensional tolerances.
-Depending on the application, final processing such as machining, polishing, or surface treatment may be required.
-The plastic deformation during the forging process gives brass a dense structure with very favorable strength properties, high ductility, and toughness.
+Very high reduction ratios are possible, and even complex products can therefore be formed to an almost final shape with good surface finish and tight dimensional tolerances.
+Depending on the area of application, final processing through machining, polishing, or surface treatment may be required.
+The plastic deformation during the forging process gives the brass a dense and mechanically very advantageous structure with high ductility and toughness.

 Research

-Nordic Brass Gusum is a significant center of expertise and a strong discussion partner in brass and brass products.
+Nordic Brass Gusum is a significant competence center and a strong discussion partner within brass and brass products.

-The company actively works to safeguard its customers’ interests through engagement in both national and international organizations.
-These include IWCC, the international bar manufacturers, OECAM, the European ingot producers, and SCDA, the Scandinavian Copper Association.
-Nordic Brass Gusum is also represented in the Plumbing Manufacturers’ Council, the Swedish Cutting Technology Association, and the Swedish research institutes and partners Swerim and RISE.
-Additionally, the company collaborates closely with several technical universities, including KTH and LTH.
+The company works actively to safeguard customers’ interests through engagement in both national and international organizations.
+Among these are IWCC, the international rod manufacturers, OECAM, the European ingot manufacturers, as well as SCDA, the Scandinavian Copper Association.
+Nordic Brass Gusum is also represented in the HVAC Manufacturers’ Council, the Swedish Cutting Technology Association, and in the Swedish research institutes and research partners Swerim and RISE.
+In addition, the company collaborates closely with several technical universities, including KTH and LuTH.